VNA818/World-Search/README.md

 World Search is a online geographic discovery game inspired by the online game GeoGuessr.
 Made with Angular, Google maps API, and Angular Material UI.

+Note: A lot of this code was written whe nI was still learning frontend development, meaning there are some poor choices made.
+I 'm hoping to improve the code in the near future!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

 <details>